No-bake Peanut Butter Cereal Bites are quick, easy, and made with five simple ingredients—great for lunch or an after-school snack.

 Let’s Chat Peanut Butter

-If you’ve made these delicious no-bake Avalanche Cookies or some of the other peanut butter-filled recipes on my site, you already know SKIPPY® peanut butter is the brand I love and recommend.
+If you’ve made my no-bake Avalanche Cookies or other peanut butter treats, you know SKIPPY® is my go-to!

 Process shots-- images of the honey, peanut butter, and salt being microwaved and mixed together and then the vanilla being added and mixed in